Wheels Up Experience Inc. (UP) Stock: A Look at the Analyst Recommendations

 UP’s Market Performance

-Wheels Up Experience Inc. (UP) has seen a -28.90% fall in stock performance for the week, with a -56.32% decline in the past month and a -61.87% plunge in the past quarter.
-The volatility ratio for the week is 17.24%, and the volatility levels for the past 30 days are at 12.23% for UP.
-The simple moving average for the last 20 days is -37.78% for UP stock, with a simple moving average of -69.55% for the last 200 days.
+Wheels Up Experience Inc. (UP) has experienced a 7.43% rise in stock performance for the past week, with a -42.47% drop in the past month, and a -64.62% drop in the past quarter.
+The volatility ratio for the week is 18.91%, and the volatility levels for the past 30 days are at 13.04% for UP.
+The simple moving average for the last 20 days is -17.43% for UP stock, with a simple moving average of -63.36% for the last 200 days.

 Analysts’ Opinion of UP